 Live dealer isn’t legal anywhere in Texas, but that’s not uncommon.
 Live dealer options are hard to come by even with states that offer legal online gambling.
 But most states with mobile casino apps usually have live dealer blackjack, roulette and baccarat.

 If and when Texans have access to legal online gambling, the first thing they’ll need to figure out is the deposit process.
-Most top online casinos and online sportsbooks now accept various forms of payment, so players should find at least one if not several options that work for them.

 Play+ is one of the more common ways to make an initial deposit.
 Rather than depositing directly from the bank to the casino, you load up a Play+ card with the funds you intend to put in your online casino account.
 Then you simply transfer the funds from the Play+ card to the casino.
 You can withdraw funds from the Play+ card at an ATM.